tabs-not-spaces/Intune.USB.Creator/README.md

 ## What's next?

-If time permits, I'm looking to add the following additions to the solution
+If time permits, I'm looking to add the following additions to the solution:

 - Warnings and the ability to wipe the USB after use - as this solution is VERY volatile, it may be a good idea to trash the USB after being used.
 - Allowing custom installation media - currently the solution expects that you will use a Windows 10 ISO to extract the install.wim file.
 I'd like to allow custom *.wim files to be added during the initial process.

+## Caveat Emptor

+I'm providing this solution as a tool as an educational tool to assist the IT-Pro community with absolutely ZERO warranties or guarantees - I know it works for me, but if it doesn't for you - read the code and fix it..

+If you find a problem and want to contribute - please do!
+I love community involvement and will be as active as my schedule allows.

+Lastly, I'm providing a copy of WinPE (which also includes the "Invoke-Provision.ps1" file) on a personal Azure storage account.
+This will stay up as long as it doesn't begin to cost me too much - if it does, I *will* take it down.
+If there are better options, please let me know.

 ## Release Notes